 How to Get Into Barnard College: Acceptance Rate & Strategies

 Barnard College, an all-female college located in Manhattan, also boasts an affiliation with Columbia University.
-With all of those desirable attributes, it’s no wonder the Barnard acceptance rate dipped below 10% for the first time in 2022.
+With all of those desirable attributes, it’s no wonder the Barnard College acceptance rate dipped below 10% for the second straight year in 2023.
 For historical context, Barnard still accepted 50% of applicants in 1995.
 They admitted 31% as recently as 2009.

 In order to help you prepare for the challenges ahead on the path to gaining acceptance into Barnard, this article will touch on the following topics: